altmp/docs/docs/ServerAPI/nodejs/modules/events/index.md

 ```

 ### playerLeftVehicle
-Called when a player enters a vehicle.
+Called when a player exits a vehicle.
 ```
 alt.on('playerLeftVehicle', (vehicle, player, seat) => {